folio-org/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 Upgrade the Okapi version and restart Okapi.
 Read the Nolana Okapi version from install.json: **okapi-4.14.12**

-Update the Okapi Debian package:
+Update the Okapi Debian package.
+Use the "focal" distribution also for Ubuntu jammy:
 ```
 sudo add-apt-repository "deb https://repository.folio.org/packages/ubuntu focal/"
 sudo apt-get update